 The undiminished spirit of Music from Big Pink deserves to be experienced for a lot longer than 50 years.

-A gorgeous restoration allows Festival to look both old and new, subtly insisting that our hopeful and tortured past is also possibly our present.
+It look both old and new, subtly insisting that our hopeful and tortured past is also possibly our present.

 Dylan’s standards are real artistic statements, premeditated and effective as any of his other recent work.

 Dylan aficionados and casual listeners alike ought not to look any further for a more comprehensive immersion into this phase of his career.

 Throughout, Dylan balances out any hints of winking self-awareness by freighting his new compositions with a heavy air of wistful sadness